 When you’re not constantly taking in sugar, a lot of desserts and candy come to seem too sweet.
 I’m for indulging when someone puts a gorgeous flourless chocolate cake in front of me, but not an insipid pink cupcake at a kid’s birthday party.

 When I want something sweet, you’ll often find me reaching for chewy dehydrated bananas or homegrown fruit (SO good!!!).
 I’m also constantly adding to a collection of healthied-up treats from around the blogosphere on my healthyish treats Pinterest board.
+The latest addition: a collection of more than 50 inspired and creative healthy smoothie recipes!

 How to Cut Your Daily Sugar Intake